Prehistory of Anatolia: Lydia (Maeonia)

 Lydia, or Maeonia as it was called before 687 BC, was a major part of the history of western Anatolia, beginning with the Atyad dynasty, who first appeared around 1300 BC.
 Lydia was situated to the west of Phrygia and east of the Aegean settlement of Ionia.
 The Lydians were Indo-European, speaking an Anatolian language related to Luwian and Hittite.

-The Heraclids, managed to rule successively from 1185–687 BC despite a growing presence of Greek influences along the Mediterranean coast.
+The Heraclids, managed to rule successively from 1185 to 687 BC despite a growing presence of Greek influences along the Mediterranean coast.
 As Greek cities such as Smyrna, Colophon, and Ephesus rose, the Heraclids became weaker and weaker.
 The last king, Candaules, was murdered by his friend and lance-bearer named Gyges, and he took over as ruler.
 Gyges waged war against the intruding Greeks, and soon faced by a grave problem as the Cimmerians began to pillage outlying cities within the kingdom.
 It was this wave of attacks that led to the incorporation of the formerly independent Phrygia and its capital Gordium into the Lydian domain.
 It was not until the successive rules of Sadyattes and Alyattes, ending in 560 BC, that the attacks of the Cimmerians ended for good.

 Under the reign of the last Lydian king Croesus, Lydia reached its greatest expansion.
 Persia was invaded first at the Battle of Pteria ending without a victor.
 Progressing deeper into Persia, Croesus was thoroughly defeated in the Battle of Thymbra at the hands of the Persian Cyrus II in 546 BC.

 Following Croesus' defeat, Lydia fell under the hegemony of Persia, Greece, Rome and Byzantium until finally being absorbed into the Turkish lands.

 Caria

 Caria forms a region in Western Anatolia, south of Lydia, east of Ionia and north of Lycia.
 Partially Greek (Ionian and Dorian), and possibly partially Minoan.
 Caria became subject to Persia, Greece and Rome before being absorbed into Byzantium.
-Remnants of the Carian civilisation form a rich legacy in the south western Aegean.
+Remnants of the Carian civilisation form a rich legacy in the southwestern Aegean.
 Caria managed to maintain a relative degree of independence during successive occupation, and its symbol, the double headed axe is seen as a mark of defiance and can be seen inscribed on many buildings.
 The mausoleum at Halicarnassus (modern Bodrum), the tomb of the Persian Satrap Mausolus, was considered one of the Seven Wonders of the Ancient World.
 Other important relics include that of Mylasa (Milas) at one time capital of Caria and administrative seat of Mausolus, Labranda in the mountains high above Mylasa and Euromos (Herakleia) near Lake Bafa.